fhunleth/midi_synth/README.md

 Start IEx by running `iex -S mix` from a shell prompt.

-`MidiSynth` is a `GenServer` and must be started first.
+`MIDISynth` is a `GenServer` and must be started first.
 The library comes with with helpers to make playing simple things easy.
 For more complicated uses, you'll want to build on this library.